MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 anvi-summarize
 ```

-## Taxonomic annotation  with GTDB-Tk
+## Taxonomic annotation of MAGs with GTDB-Tk

+After binning you hopefully have some good quality MAGs.
+The next step is to give some names to these metagenome assembled genomes.
+We will use Genome Taxonomy Database (GTDB) and a tool called GTDB-Tk for this.

 ## Genome annotation of MAGs with Bakta